The basics of the convert to lines and tones function (EX)

 (3) Convert 3D layers to lines and tones

-This section introduces the dialog items that are displayed when converting 3D layers.
+This section introduces the available settings when converting 3D layers.

 Presets